dart-lang/language/working/0723-static-extensions/feature-specification-variant1.md

 occurs if no such constructor is found.
 Similarly, an invocation of the form `C<T1 ...
 Tm>(args)` uses a lookup for constructors named `C`.

+*Note that, as always, a constructor named `C` can also be denoted by `C.new` (and it must be denoted as such in a constructor tear-off).*

 If a constructor in `C` with the requested name was found, the pre-feature static analysis and dynamic semantics apply. *That is, the class always wins.*